Garmin Forerunner 255

 Bottom Line

-Choose the Forerunner 255 for accurate GPS, long battery life, comfort, and serious run or triathlon training.
-Skip it if you want rich smartwatch apps, calls, a touchscreen AMOLED display, or full mapping.
+Choose the Garmin Forerunner 255 for accurate GPS, long battery life, comfort, and serious run/triathlon training tools.
+Skip it if you need full maps, richer smartwatch apps, calls, or a brighter AMOLED-style experience.

 Best for